 Palate

-Round and harmonious, well-balanced, with a nice finish, very fresh, with a hint of minerality
+Round and harmonious, well-balanced, with a nice finish, very fresh, and a hint of minerality

 Serve